 Understanding The Calf Muscle Complex

-The ‘calf muscle’ is actually a complex of 3 muscles, which includes the gastrocnemius, soleus, and plantaris.
+The ‘calf muscle’ is actually a complex of 3 muscles, which include the gastrocnemius, soleus, and plantaris.
 These muscles each travel down the back of the lower leg and join the Achilles tendon, which then inserts onto our calcaneus (heel bone).
-The gastrocnemius muscle has two heads: a medial head and lateral head, which is situated superficial to the deeper soleus muscle.
+The gastrocnemius muscle has two heads: a medial head and a lateral head, which is situated superficial to the deeper soleus muscle.
 What is unique about the gastrocnemius in contrast to the soleus is that it is a 2-joint muscle, as it crosses both the knee joint as well as the ankle joint.
 This is similar to the rectus femoris at our hip, which acts as a hip flexor and knee extender.

 Calf Muscle Anatomy

 The gastrocnemius muscle is cut in this picture to show the deeper soleus and plantaris muscles on the back of the lower leg.

 How to rehab calf strains you ask?
 First, you must understand what the injury is!
 A strain is an injury to either a muscle and/or tendon, resulting in partial or complete tearing.
 This is different than a sprain, which is partial or full tearing secondary to injury of a ligament, such as the anterior cruciate ligament (ACL) for example.
 Calf strains can occur in one of the three muscles that make up the calf complex that was explained above.
 Let’s break down each of these strains in more detail.
 For the scope of this article, we will cover gastrocnemius and soleus strains, as plantaris strains are quite rare.

 Manage Calf Strains With Our Achilles Rehab Program!